OutSystems/docs-product/src/develop/ui/patterns/mobile/navigation/wizard.md

     ![](images/wizard-9-ss.png)

-1. In the expression editor, enter the following expression and click **DONE**:
+1. In the expression editor, enter the following expression and click **CLOSE**:

     `If(CurrentStep = 1, Entities.Steps.Active,If(CurrentStep > 1, Entities.Steps.Past, Entities.Steps.Next))`